YunusCelik21/Notes-app/readme.md

 docker compose up -d
 ```

-If you want to run containers in the background.
+If you want to run the containers in the background.

 ## Usage